Anitank/Anitank/README.md

 - 👋 Hi, I’m Anita Nkwocha
-- 👀 I’m interested in WEB DEVELOPMENT
+- 👀 I’m interested in WEB DEVELOPMENT and SOFTWARE ENGINEERING
-- 🌱 I’m currently learning JAVASCRIPT
 - 📫 How to reach me - anita.nkwocha18@gmail.com

 <!---